RedbackThomson/ack-community/docs/design/proposals/adoption/resource-adoption.md

 ## Overview

 The proposed solution will provide an alternate workflow by which to adopt resources through a separate set of manifests.
 A new custom resource definition, the `AdoptedResource` CRD, provides a signal to ACK to adopt an existing resource.
 The `AdoptedResource` CRD references an existing AWS resource (either through ARN, name or other unique identifier) and a target Kubernetes `GroupVersionKind`.
-Each ACK resource manager will subscribe to the list of adopted resources and will attempt to adopt any resources that match its managed type.
+Each ACK controller will reconcile all adopted resources that match any of the types it controls (for the service it manages).
 The manager will describe the referenced AWS resource, typically through a `Describe*` SDK call, and use the returned values to compile a new custom resource - with filled spec and status fields.
 The manager will then apply this custom resource to the cluster using the metadata applied in the `AdoptedResource` spec.

 ## `AdoptedResource` Specification

-The `AdoptedResource` custom resource definition will allow for specification of an AWS resource unique identifier, a target Kubernetes `GroupVersionKind`, and `kubernetes` fields.
+The `AdoptedResource` custom resource definition will allow for specification of an AWS resource unique identifier (in the `aws` field) and a target `kubernetes` field - containing Kubernetes `GroupVersionKind` and `metadata` sub-fields.

-The AWS resource unique identifier allows identification through at most one of:
+The `aws` resource unique identifier field allows identification through at most one of:

 * `arn` - An [ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) (Amazon Resource Name)
 * `name` - A resource name (a string value)